Blog

-Every founder has heard the question at some point: “What’s your runway?”
-It’s one of the simplest yet most important indicators of startup health.
-Runway is about more than just knowing how much cash you have left, it’s about understanding how long you can operate, make decisions, and grow before you need to raise more capital.
+Every founder has heard the question at some point: "What's your runway?"
+It's one of the simplest yet most important indicators of startup health.
+Runway is about more than knowing how much cash you have left—it's about understanding how long you can operate, make decisions, and grow before you need to raise more capital.

-In this post, we’ll break down what cash runway means, how to calculate it, how to extend it, and why using a tool like Parallel makes the process easier and feel like magic.
+In this post, we'll break down what cash runway means, how to calculate it, how to extend it, and how a tool like Parallel makes the process easier.
+Parallel is financial planning software for startups, without the spreadsheet—it syncs your accounting into a live financial model so your runway stays current.

 What Is a Cash Runway?